What are O-Rings Used for?

 Temperature range: between -65 ° F and 300 ° F

-Ideal for: Applications with limited resistance and low temperatures requirements
+Ideal for: Applications with limited resistance and low-temperature requirements

 Caution:

-Nitrile o-rings are weather-resistant and ozone; however, this resistance isn’t inerrant but can be backed up by compounding.
+Nitrile o-rings are weather-resistant and ozone-resistant; however, this resistance isn’t inerrant but can be backed up by compounding.

 Silicone O-rings